alexanderneville/docs/maths/number-systems.md

 is often done with a subscript after the representation of a number.
-$11$ is assumed to be the natural number eleven, written in decimal, rather than three written in binary. $11_2$ is unmistakably binary, but this specificity isn\'t always necessary.
+$11$ is assumed to be the natural number eleven, written in decimal, rather than three written in binary. $11_2$ is unmistakably binary, but this specificity isn't always necessary.

 |          |        |        |        |        |
 | :------- | :----- | :----- | :----- | :----- |